Which Italian car brands are in Australia in 2026?

 A blue Lamborghini Temerario, expected in Australia in 2026.

-Rivalling Ferrari for prestige and power, Lamborghinis is another iconic Italian brand that, honestly, most Aussies will only ever admire from afar.
+Rivalling Ferrari for prestige and power, Lamborghini is another iconic Italian brand that, honestly, most Aussies will only ever admire from afar.

-If you do have the purchasing power, there are currently five Lamborghini models available in Australia:
+If you do have the purchasing power, there are currently four Lamborghini models available in Australia after the Aventador and Gallardo were withdrawn from dealerships last year:

 • Huracan